 due to the contraction to the equilibrium of the layer system (fast equation \eqref{eq:sing_osc-twin-a}) in the backwards time.

-Being $\delta$-close to the equlibrium of the fast system, it can be linearized for $t_f<t<t_0$, where $t_f$ is the time when the system approaches the fold point of the layer equation.
+Being $\delta$-close to the equilibrium of the fast system, it can be linearized for $t_f<t<t_0$, where $t_f$ is the time when the system approaches the fold point of the layer equation.
 This leads to

-Taking into account that $\phi^*(\mu)$ is the critical manifold, the leading terms in both equations read as:
+Taking into account that $\varphi^*(\mu)$ is the critical manifold, the leading terms in both equations read as:

-Denoting $\Delta=\phi_{u}-\phi_{l}$, we have
+Denoting $\Delta=\varphi_{u}-\varphi_{l}$, we have

 The above equations give $d\Delta/dt$ and $d\mu/dt$.
-Hence we obtain $d\Delta/d\mu$ as follows
+Hence, we obtain $d\Delta/d\mu$ as follows

 which can be solved as